-Once you have submitted your 'Notice of intention to submit forms', the official Nomination of Examiners process can begin.
+Once you have submitted your 'Notice of intention to submit forms' to the IGS, the official Nomination of Examiners process can begin.

 At least two examiners are appointed for each candidate; one internal examiner and one external examiner.
 If you have been or are currently a member of staff at the University during the time of your Research degree you may be required to have one internal examiner and two external examiners; you should discuss this with your supervisor.